 But when you’re generating leads for your company, you need to have a complete view of your lead and sales data.

-Integrating Salesforce with Google Analytics offers a wealth of extra data to help enrich your marketing and lead generation.
+Integrating Salesforce and Google Analytics offers a wealth of extra data to help enrich your marketing and lead generation.

 We found that 37% of marketers found generating high-quality leads to be one of their biggest challenges.